danielnazet/danielnazet/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m interested in java script and travel
-- 🌱 I’m currently learning JS.
+- 🌱 I’m currently learning html/js/css/api/ - frontend fullstack dev.
-- 💞️ I’m looking to collaborate on project for Java script junior
+- 💞️ I’m looking to collaborate on project for junior fullstack dev.
 - 📫 How to reach me email or fb

 <!---